 Book a room at the modern, four-star Novotel London Greenwich, which is conveniently located right next to the train station and near to all of Greenwich's top attractions.
 It makes a very comfortable base for exploring the area.

 For any business needs, Devonport House is ideal for conferences, meetings, private dinners and pleasant weekend leisure breaks.

 Woolwich: A Royal Façade and Firepower

-Woolwich has been a garrison town for centuries.
+Woolwich, a neighbouring suburb to Greenwich, is also worth exploring.
+It has been a garrison town for centuries.
 King Henry VIII established the Royal Dockyard in 1512.
-It was renamed the Royal Arsenal in 1805 when it became a centre for manufacturing weapons of war.
-Many of the buildings on site (the oldest date back to 1696) are attributed to Sir John Vanbrugh.
-In 2012 Woolwich's Royal Artillery Barracks hosted the London 2012 Games shooting and Paralympic archery events.
+They were renamed the Royal Arsenal in 1805 after becoming a centre for weapons manufacturing.
+In 2012, Woolwich's Royal Artillery Barracks hosted the London 2012 Games shooting and Paralympic archery events.

 Learn more about the history and industrial heritage of this area at the Greenwich Heritage Centre.